 My morning routine is something I hold sacred.
 This holiday season I’m committed to keeping up with my quiet time.

 Each Avent, my morning time also includes a few minutes to read through AnnVoskamp’s, The Greatest Gift: Unwrapping the Full Love Story of Christmas.
-This book helps me to stay focused on what truly matters this season.
+I appreciate how this book helps me stay focused on what truly matters this season.

-Self-Care Tip #4: It’s Okay to Skip A Holiday Event, Party, Or Luncheon
+Self-Care Tip #4: It’s Okay to Say No – Skip A Holiday Event, Party, Or Luncheon

 What does that mean?